-A five time winner of Pushcart and O.Henry Prizes and consistently cited in Best American Short Stories and O. Henry Prize Stories, her fiction and non-fiction appears in numerous anthologies, textbooks and online sites like Byliner, Longform, Ulyces and Longreads.
-Her stories have been performed by actors in WordTheatre venues in Los Angeles and New York City and Los Angeles.
-Awarded fellowships and grants from the National Endowment for the Arts, Brown University’s Howard Foundation, the Ledig-Rowohlt Foundation, the Hawthornden Foundation and the Bogliasco Foundation, she has published in over seventy journals, including The Paris Review, Ploughshares, A Public Space, Conjunctions, Agni, Ecotone, and The Southwest Review as well as in O, the Oprah Magazine, The Wilson Quarterly, Arrive, The Nation, the New York Times and the Chicago Tribune.
-A Katherine Schneider Journalism Award finalist, her work was recognized by Atlantic Monthly’s 2013 Best of Journalism Awards, and as a journalist, she has traveled to Afghanistan, India, Ecuador and Ethiopia.
+A five time winner of Pushcart and O.Henry Prizes and consistently cited in Best American Short Stories, Melissa has published both fiction and non-fiction in literary journals, anthologies, textbooks, magazines and online sites such as Byliner, Longform, Ulyces and Longreads.
+Her short stories have been performed by actors in WordTheatre venues in Los Angeles and New York City.
+Awarded fellowships and grants from the National Endowment for the Arts, the Howard Foundation, the Ledig-Rowohlt Foundation, the Hawthornden and Bogliasco Foundations, she has published in over seventy journals, including The Paris Review, Ploughshares, A Public Space, Conjunctions, Agni, Ecotone and The Gettysburg Review, as well as in O, The Oprah Magazine, the Wilson Center’s Wilson Quarterly, Arrive, The Nation, the New York Times and the Chicago Tribune.
+A Katherine Schneider Journalism Award finalist, her work was recognized in the Atlantic Monthly’s 2013 Best of Journalism Awards, and as a journalist, she has traveled to Afghanistan, India, Ecuador and Ethiopia.
 In 2009, she established the Ashton Goodman Fund, working with the Afghan Women’s Writing Project to provide funding for the literacy and education of Afghan women and girls.